 Karen L. Mesmer, Ph.D.

 Karen L. Mesmer, Ph.D., taught middle and high school science for 33 years in both Alaska and in Baraboo, Wisconsin.
-She was the head of the life science team that wrote the Wisconsin Science Standards and also a part of the team that did the alignment study on Wisconsin’s Forward exam for science as well as quite a few other alignment studies.
+She was the head of the life science team that wrote the Wisconsin Science Standards and also a part of the team that completed the alignment study of Wisconsin’s Forward exam for science as well as multiple other alignment studies.
 Since retiring from the classroom, she has been a science education consultant, working as a curriculum writer, reviewer, mentor, coach and professional development facilitator focusing on the Next Generation Science Standards.
 Along with 4 co-authors, she is currently writing a book for Corwin Press for new science teachers.
 She continues to be active at the local, state, and national levels in professional organizations.
+Karen started contributing expertise to WebbAlign projects in 2019.

 Norka Padilla is currently an Instructional Specialist with International Admissions & Enrollment in the Office of School Support and Wellbeing in Montgomery County Public Schools, Maryland where she collaborates ensuring equitable access to standards aligned instruction and programming K-12.
-Previously she served as a Learning and Achievement Specialist supporting 24 school leadership teams K-12.
+Previously she served as a K-12 Learning and Achievement Specialist supporting 24 school leadership teams.
 Norka has over 30 years of experience as an instructional specialist and teacher, designing and facilitating professional development nationally.
 She also enjoys consulting with state, national, public, and private organizations on standards-setting and policy.
 Norka is a Nationally Board Certified specialist in English as a New Language K-12 with two master’s degrees and administrative certification from Trinity College, McDaniel College, and the University of Maryland.
 She also holds Educational Administrative I & II certification in Maryland.
+In addition to her work with WebbAlign, starting in 2015, Norka collaborates with several national organizations.
+She is an Equity Commissioner with The New Teacher Center, GLEAM badged coaching school leadership teams with UnboundEd.
+Norka was born and raised trilingual as a Guatemalan-Norwegian-American in Washington, DC, and is the proud mother of three young men.
+She and her husband live in Chevy Chase and enjoy traveling, urban walks, and hiking in nature.

 Mary Lynn Raith M.Ed.